agrakhi/GDS-ARM/README.md

 ## Development status

-This package is currently in the submission to CRAN.
+This package is available in CRAN.
 The programs are in stable development phase.
 Any major changes to include factors at more than two-levels will be added over time.

 ## Installation

-(yet to come in the next week)
-Most stable version will be pushed to CRAN and can be installed directly from CRAN in a week's time:

 ```{r}
 install.packages("GDSARM")